-The DSC support audio recording and editing by providing spaces, equipment, and work stations.
+The DSC supports audio recording and editing by offering recording space, equipment, workstations, and project advice.

 The land on which we gather is the unceded territory of the Awaswas-speaking Uypi Tribe.
 The Amah Mutsun Tribal Band, comprised of the descendants of indigenous people taken to missions Santa Cruz and San Juan Bautista during Spanish colonization of the Central Coast, is today working hard to restore traditional stewardship practices on these lands and heal from historical trauma.